mahendranv/mahendranv.github.io/blog/_posts/tools/2021-05-18-code-editor.md

 ## Endnote
 Above is purely my opinion about the tools.
 I choose VSCode since, I don't have to leave the IDE to spell check / update the image.
 All in one place will let me focus on content.
 It is future proof as VSCode already has bunch of add-ons and I hope they'll add more to the line.

 Since some add-ons are made for available for other editors like Atom, there is no vendor lock here like Typora.
 Granular control over the IDE experience is an advantage.
 If any better extension released for markdown, I can use it in conjunction with Zenmode or any other tooling that I mentioned above.
-Also, keybindings can be created for extensions, it's just awesome.
+Also, keybindings can be created for extensions, it's just awesome.⇨